aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's not initiation but execution*
 - The pre-initiation phase of a project using the Scrum method does not involve project charters, stakeholder management strategy, and kick-off meetings.
     - *<strong>wrong reason</strong>: it's reversed*
-- Leadership style has no impact on the success of virtual teams.
+- Interface management involves identifying and managing the points of interaction between various elements of a project.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it does not invole and it's project integration management which involves*
-- Leadership style has no impact on the success of virtual teams.
+- The number of interfaces in a single project is limited, and does not depend on the number of people involved in the project.
     - *<strong>wrong reason</strong>: of course it has*
 - Leadership style has no impact on the success of virtual teams.
     - *<strong>wrong reason</strong>: of course it has*